lucaswoj/babel/README.markdown

 		footer: function(values) { ... }
 	}

-## Translators
+## Creating Translators

-Translators contain the instructions for converting a specific file format into a standardized data structure.
+Translators contain the instructions for converting a specific file type (defined by the file extension) into a standardized data structure.

-More specifically, a translator is function invoked by Babel as `translator(source, callback)`, where `source` is the raw text of the file being translated.
-This function is run asynchronously to convert the source into a data structure as defined per file type in the sections below.
+A translator is function invoked by Babel as `translator(source, callback)`, where `source` is the raw contents of the file being translated.
+This function is run asynchronously to convert the source into a data structure (as defined per file type in the sections below).

-The code for the translators is located at `./translators/<type>/<extension>.coffee` where `<extension>` refers to the literal file extension of a file of that type.
-For example, the JSON data translator is located at `./translators/data/json.coffee`
+Translators are located at `./translators/<type>/<extension>.coffee` where `<extension>` refers to the file extension a file of that type would have.
+For example, the JSON data translator is located at `translators/data/json.coffee`

 ### Data

-Data translators return a JavaScript object representation of the source data
+Data translators should return a JavaScript object representation of the source.

 ### Script

-A script translator returns a function of the signature `run(values)` where `values` is an object to be used as the local scope when rendering the script (presumably inside a `with(values) { ... }` block).
-This function should also support being invoked as `run.call(context, values)`.
+A script translator returns a function of the signature `script(values)`.

+`values` is an object to be used as the local scope when running the script (presumably inside a `with(values) { ... }` block).
+This function should also support being run as `script.call(context, values)`.

-Values returned in the script's execution by `return` statements should be returned from the `run(values)` function.
+Values returned in the script's execution by `return` statements should be returned from the `script(values)` function.

 ### Stylesheet

-A stylesheet translator should return a string of W3C valid CSS3 rules.
+A stylesheet translator should return a string of W3C valid CSS rules.

 ### Template

-Template translator returns a function of the signature `render(values)` where `values` is an object to be used as the local scope when rendering the template (presumably inside a `with(values) { ... }` block).
-This function should also support being invoked as `render.call(context, values)`.
+A template translator should return a function of the signature `render(values)`

+`values` is an object to be used as the local scope when rendering the template (presumably inside a `with(values) { ... }` block).
+This function should also support being run as `template.call(context, values)`.

-Take care not to break the `.toString()` compatibility of the function.
+The template should still work after being passed through `template.toString()`